meobilivang/phase-1-vtdc-vtnet/Week 3/SDN-OpenVswitch/README.md

 ### Disadvantages:
 - **Increase in Packet Size & Performance Reduction:** with the tunneling tech of `VXLAN`, up to 50 extra bytes are added to a single packet.
 Increase in terms of bytes comes with more adding & removing operations to be executed on headers, which results in more workload for CPU.
-- **Management & Configuration Complexity**: Append a layer of abstraction to system.
-As virtual & physical networks are independent, each of them is managed, provisioned in differently.
+- **Management & Configuration Complexity**: Appending a layer to system.
+As virtual & physical networks are independent, each of them is managed, provisioned in differently manners.

 ## **V. REFERENCES & TUTORIALS**:
 - [Configuring VXLAN & GRE Tunnel on openvswitch](http://networkstatic.net/configuring-vxlan-and-gre-tunnels-on-openvswitch/)